dreikanter/jekyllbuilder/README.md

 ## Why Turn and Push?

-You don't whant to know ಠ_ಠ
+You don't want to know ಠ_ಠ

 ![Turn and Push GIF](http://d.pr/i/ykzw+)